Our Potomac Valley Master Naturalist Program has proven to be one of our most popular programs. The chapter celebrated 10 years in 2016!

 Enrollment is limited to 20 persons a year.
 Participants receive 62 hours of classroom and field instruction in a broad range of natural history and environmental education topics.
 Instructional sessions are held one weekend a month from March through October in areas around the WV Eastern Panhandle, often at the National Conservation Training Center just outside Shepherdstown and Cacapon State Park near Berkeley Springs.

 Program participants must also complete a minimum of 30 hours of volunteer service to become fully certified.
 To remain certified, they must participate in 8 hours of training and 16 hours of volunteer service every year.
-Here is a list of citizen science projects (although there are others!)
+Here is a list of (although there are others!)

 The cost to enroll is $300, which covers all classes and instruction for you to complete the program.
 Partial scholarships available.